 - abdominal pain

 There is also some research indicating that food allergies may be related to gut health.

-You may be able to improve your gut health through lifestyle and diet changes.
+You may be able to improve and reset your gut health through lifestyle and diet changes.
 Consider trying one or more of the following to improve your gut health naturally:

 1. Lower your stress levels